 Local organizations that have benefited from the Walk4Hearing include the New York School for the Deaf (White Plains), Center for Hearing and Communications (New York City), Canines for Kids, Mercy College Speech and Hearing Center, Broadway’s Theatre Development Fund (TDF) captioning access program, and our own Blair & Anita Mazin College Scholarship Fund, which has awarded 30 scholarships to college-bound high school seniors with hearing loss.

 As a result of past national HLAA advocacy programs, Medicare has expanded eligibility for senior citizens with hearing loss who may benefit from a cochlear implant.
+For those wondering what are cochlear implants, you can instantly find an answer to your question through online professionals.
 Together with other allied organizations, HLAA successfully advocated for less expensive “over the counter” hearing aids and for the restoration of funding for the Infant Hearing Screening Program.
 HLAA advocacy has also resulted in cell phones becoming more compatible with hearing aids, and they are working with members of Congress to introduce the Hearing Aid Tax Credit Bill, seeking to secure tax credits for hearing aid expenditures.
 In addition, HLAA worked with Rochester Institute of Technology (RIT) in Rochester, NY to provide free tuition to American servicemen and servicewomen returning from Iraq and Afghanistan who have suffered serious hearing-related injuries (the most prevalent service-related injury).

 The 2019 Westchester/Rockland Walk4Hearing will feature hundreds of walkers from throughout Westchester and Rockland Counties, New York City, Long Island and New Jersey.
 In addition to the 5K (3.1 mile) walk, the event will include information tables staffed by hearing professionals and equipment manufacturers, the Westchester County Office for People with Disabilities, a DJ, food and entertainment, and a children’s tent with games, face painting, a “bouncy castle” and a magician.
 Remote CART captioning services and a sign language interpreter will be available for the opening ceremony.